bcgov/AzureFilesPoC/terraform/validation/README.md

 > **Important**: This module is part of the validation process described in the comprehensive [ValidationProcess.md](/OneTimeActivities/ValidationProcess.md) guide.
 Please refer to that document for the full end-to-end validation process.

+**Guidance** use .sh or .ps1 scripts to run and test your terraform scripts before deploying them to github.

 ## Directory Structure

 This validation module is organized into two key areas: